nautechsystems/nautilus_trader/docs/integrations/binance.md

 derivative products.
 This integration supports live market data ingest and order execution with Binance.

+## Installation

+The Binance integration requires the `pycryptodome` package to be installed for signing RSA and Ed25519 API key types.

 ## Overview

 The following documentation assumes a trader is setting up for both live market